baarreth/EmulationStation/README.md

 --resolution [width] [height]	- try and force a particular resolution --gamelist-only		- only display games defined in a gamelist.xml file.
 --ignore-gamelist	- do not parse any gamelist.xml files.
---sort-gamelist [inrtlgd]	- define a custom gamelist initial sorting* --draw-framerate	- draw the framerate.
+--sort-gamelist [inrtlgdy]	- define a custom gamelist initial sorting* --draw-framerate	- draw the framerate.
 --no-exit		- do not display 'exit' in the ES menu.
 --debug			- show the console window on Windows, do slightly more logging